 - Avoid running cords under rugs or furniture, which can damage the cord and cause a fire

 - Check that all electrical appliances have recognized approval marks to make sure they meet the electrical safety requirements for Ontario.

-- Do you live in an apartment building Would you need some help to leave your home in case of a fire?
-Please contact your OCH Office to make sure yo are on the OCH Fire Assisted List.
+Do you live in an apartment building?
+Would you need some help to leave your home in case of a fire?
+Please contact your OCH Office to make sure you are on the OCH Fire Assisted List.
 This list helps the firefighters find those who need their help.

 On May 31, 2014, OCH adopted a no-smoking policy to create safe and healthy communities.
 Complaints about smoking can be made by calling the OCH 24/7 Call Centre at 613-731-1182, or your nearest OCH office.

 When you sign a lease with OCH, you will agree not to smoke in your home or anywhere on OCH property.
 If you were a tenant prior to May 31st, 2014 and have not moved since, you will be able to continue to smoke in your leased premises (inside your home, on your balcony, and in your enclosed backyard).
 You may also choose to opt-in by signing a no-smoking agreement at any time.

 |Smoking is not allowed in the following areas:|

 |around units or buildings|

 Ottawa Community Housing accommodates tenants with physical disabilities through upgrades to their home (e.g., installing grab bars, smoke detector with strobe light alarm, etc.) OCH may need information from your doctor or Occupational Therapist before making changes.
 In some cases, moving to a more suitable home can be an option.

 To learn more about how to get this help, talk to your Property Manager or Tenant Community Worker.
 They can assist you in completing the necessary paperwork to request accessible accommodation.